 The link between physical activity and psychological wellbeing is clear.
 One of the largest studies on exercise and mental health reported that individuals who did no exercise were 44% more likely to develop depression compared to those who exercised for just one or two hours a week.

-These are some pretty profound statistics, especially when you consider the Australian Health Survey found nearly 30% of adult Australians engaged in low levels of physical activity.
-This same survey also revealed one million Australians suffered mood disorders in the previous 12 months.
+These are some pretty profound statistics, especially when you consider the Australian Health Survey found that nearly 30% of adult Australians regularly engage in low levels of physical activity.

 Exercise doesn’t just improve physical and mental resilience against stress.
 It can also be a fantastic social tool, helping people feel included and accepted, which is what R U OK Day is all about.